 - Once you’ve finished cutting, always lift the ruler rather than sliding it, then move it into the next position – never move the fabric or you’ll lose accuracy.

 - Clean the dust and fabric lint from your blade regularly, and slide the guard back over the blade as soon as you’ve finished cutting before putting it down for safety.

 - Buy it now (Amazon, £12.45)

 With its versatile 45mm blade and ergonomically designed handle, the Olfa Deluxe is a nifty cutter to start you off on your rotary cutting adventures.
-It's main benefit over others in the market is it's handle – created for comfort if you're cutting large batches of fabric – welcome for all those of us know what a mission it is to cut hundreds of fabric pieces for a queen size quilt project.
-The cutter has been designed for both right and left handed makers and, for a nice safety touch, the blade is designed to be automatically retracted – simply squeeze the handle as you cut to release it.
+Its main benefit over others in the market is its handle – created for comfort if you're cutting large batches of fabric – welcome to all those of us who know what a mission it is to cut hundreds of fabric pieces for a queen-size quilt project.
+The cutter has been designed for both right and left-handed makers and, for a nice safety touch, the blade is designed to be automatically retracted – simply squeeze the handle as you cut to release it.

 Fiskars Titanium 60mm Rotary Cutter

 This nifty cutter makes light work of cutting through multiple layers with its titanium carbide-coated blades.
 It is a great choice if you're doing a lot of quilt making and patchwork.
 It comes with a non-slip handle which is comfortable to hold and easy to control whether you're right or left-handed.
 Lock the blade with a knob to lock and unlock the blade, ideal for right and left-handed users.
 It comes with a 60 mm blade and you can pick up replacement blades easily when you need them.